-BJP MLA's daughter, husband kidnapped at gunpoint outside Allahabad High Court
+BJP MLA's daughter, husband get police cover after attack outside Allahabad HC

-New Delhi, July 15: In a sensational turn of events, the couple from Bareilly, who went to seek protection from Allahabad High Court was abducted from the court premises by some people today.
+New Delhi, July 15: In a sensational turn of events, Sakshi Misra, the daughter of an Uttar Pradesh MLA who had alleged threat from her father, and her husband Ajitesh Kumar were allegedly assaulted by unidentified men at the premises of the Allahabad high court.
+This came just hours after there were rumours that the couple has been kidnapped.

-The incident took place at 8.30 a.m., hours before the case of BJP MLA Rajesh Misra's daughter Sakshi Misra and her husband Ajitesh Kumar was to be taken up in the court.
+The Allahabad high court ordered police protection to Sakshi (23), daughter of Rajesh Misra MLA from Bithari Chainpur in Bareilly, and Ajitesh (29) .
+They have been on the run since Sakshi announced her marriage to Ajitesh last week.

 The couple had moved the High Court seeking protection from Sakshi's father.
 Initial investigations reveal that the couple was standing at the Gate Number 3 A of the High Court, when some unidentified men came in a black car and kidnapped the couple at gunpoint.